All Products

 1. Go to the Workspaces page in the DataWorks console.
 In the top navigation bar, select a desired region.
 Find the desired workspace and choose Shortcuts > Data Studio in the Actions column.

-Create an auto triggered task node
+Create a scheduled task node

 Important

-Create an inner node in a recurring workflow
+Create internal nodes in a scheduled workflow

-1. Create a recurring workflow.
+1. Create a scheduled workflow.

 3. Set the node name and save it.